Hiram Tua: Early career

 Mulero's next appearance was in the IWA, where he challenged Noel Rodríguez, losing an IWA Puerto Rico Heavyweight Championship eliminatory.
 Immediately afterwards, he entered a feud with Eric Pérez, which extended for several months.
 On April 2, 2011, Mulero defeated Pérez to win his first IWA Undisputed World Heavyweight Championship.
 Mulero then joined a group led by Savio Vega, who invaded WWC's Aniversario 2011 in the first interpromotional angle between both companies.
-He held on to the title for four months, eventually entering a feud against an stable known as the Academy.
+He held on to the title for four months, eventually entering a feud against a stable known as the Academy.
 At Summer Attitude, he dropped the title to Academy member and undefeated Intercontinental Champion, Chris Angel.
 Later in the same event, he was among the wrestlers that defended the IWA from a counter-invasion from WWC's talent.
 A month later, Mulero was fired from the IWA by Miguel Pérez as part of a storyline.
 He subsequently explained this action, stating that he intended to retire from the Puerto Rican circuit in order to pursue an international wrestling career.
 Mulero completed previous compromises with independent companies EWO and New Professional Wrestling to conclude his local run.
 He was ranked in the 150th slot in Pro Wrestling Illustrated's 2011 PWI 500, making him the highest rated wrestler that competed exclusively in Puerto Rico that year.

 On November 11, 2011, he made his foreign debut for East Coast Professional Wrestling.
 Mulero won this contest, going over Billy Daly.
 He returned to ECPW on April 13, 2012, participating in a three-way match, he picked the pinfall following a shooting star press after throwing his second opponent outside the ring.
 In early 2012, Mulero became tied to Amaro Productions, who went on to form a stable that also included Díaz.
 He abandoned his local retirement for one night, briefly reforming Los Aereos in a charity card named "Un Junte para la Historia".
 Mulero returned to New Jersey in autumn, wrestling there for National Pro Wrestling Superstars on October 26–27, 2012.
 On his first date, he teamed with Frankie Flow to face a team known as Absolutely Latino.
 Mulero defeated "The Latin Lover" Chachi in a singles match the following night.
 On June 8, 2013, Mulero performed in La Guerra, an event held prior to the Puerto Rican Day Parade, defeating Bestia 666.